safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/relay-kit.md

 ## Quickstart

-In this quickstart guide you will send some tokens to another address while using the Relay Kit to pay for the gas fees.
-For full effect, we will be using a Signing Account/EOA that has no tokens.
-See the [full code example](../../../examples/relay-kit/index.ts).
+In this quickstart guide, you will send some tokens to another address using the Relay Kit to pay for the gas fees.
+For full effect, you can try this with a Signing Account/EOA that has no tokens.
+See the [full code example](../../../examples/relay-kit/index.ts) for a full working example.

 ### Prerequisites